Hotel, Bank, Pub…

 |

-The site for this new bank is on a corner of the
+The site for this new bank is on a corner of the reconstructed

-enquiry counter and the usual ancillary accommodation.
+counter and the usual ancillary accommodation.

 CONSTRUCTION AND FINISHES

-The marble facing for the two facades is in Tipo issorie with
+The marble facing for the two facades is in Tipo issorie

-slightly darker bands in Vert Stella.
-The window reveals are lined with
+with slightly darker bands in Vert Stella.
+The window reveals are lined

-silver bronze.
+and silver bronze.

 |